Silent All These Years: Re-release and later coverage

 1997 saw the re-release of "Silent All These Years" in the United States as a CD single as a fundraiser for RAINN.
 The original album version is included along with a live version, significantly longer, recorded during the Concert for RAINN that was aired on Lifetime Television.

 In 1998, the song was included on the compilation Atlantic Records: 50 Years—The Gold Anniversary.
 Another compilation, titled Respect: A Century of Women in Music and released in 1999 by Rhino Records, included this song on the last of its 5-disc set; the disc was labelled "Hip-Hop, Pop, and Passion".
 "Silent All These Years" appears between songs by Sinéad O'Connor and k.d. lang.

 This song was one of sixteen to get a remastering treatment for inclusion on Tales of a Librarian, Amos's 2003 collection.

 Asian diva Faye Wong covered the song in both Cantonese and Mandarin.
 Her version is called "Cold War" (冷戰).
 Singaporean singer Stefanie Sun also covered the original English version.
 Hong Kong singer-songwriter Chet Lam covered this song featuring Kay Tse in his 2006 concert album CAMPiNG iN Hong Kong.

 Critical reception

 Melody Maker wrote, "Noble.
 The way she sings the words "boy, you better pray that I bleed real soon" will send little shivers from the tip of your head right down to your heels."
 The reviewer added, "Without the screeching and the bluster, with just a piano for company, it will make you realise just how great a song it is.
 It will also make you feel a little stupid that you've been singing nowhere near the right lyrics for the last nine months."
+The magazine's Chris Roberts complimented the "genuine clever narratives" of "Silent All These Years".
 Ian McCann from New Musical Express said, "Her voice makes me shiver, it's all hurt and nutty.
 On 'Silent' she hears it herself, she reckons, and goes on about a bloke's jeans.
 People like this should be locked up or given a spell in the marines.
 They're just too sensitive for their own good."
+In 2014, Stereogum ranked the song number seven on their list of the 10 greatest Tori Amos songs, and in 2023, The Guardian ranked the song number one on their list of the 20 greatest Tori Amos songs.